-If you live INSIDE the practice area
+If you live IN the practice area.

 New patients who permanently reside within the current practice boundary who wish to register should come in to collect a registration pack from reception or you can download it below.
-If you cannot provide your medical card you will need to complete a Registration form (GMS1).
-You will need to complete a New Patient Registration Form.

 It can take up to 5 working days to be on our system once all required documents have been received in the surgery.

 If you live OUT of the practice area